RandomSearch18/a-level-project/docs/readme.md

 #### Clear inputs and outputs

-Users will interact with the routing engine through a basic web-based UI
+Users will interact with the routing engine through a basic web-based UI.
+There will be text fields to enter start and end points, using either coordinates or addresses (which are converted to coordinates using a geocoding API).

-Its outputs would be a list of directions that the user can follow to navigate from the start to the end.
+Once the route is calculated, it will be outputted by rendering it on a map rendered by the Leaflet library.
+It will also display a textual list of directions that can be followed.

 #### Clearly defined logic

+The front-end will use the Nominatim API to convert the inputted start and end locations to coordinates, or use coordinates directly if provided.
+The pair of coordinate pairs will then be passed to the routing engine.

-It will use this graph to find the optimal route between the two points using a pathfinding algorithm such as A\*.
+The routing engine will use the routing graph to find the optimal route between the two points using a pathfinding algorithm, such as A\*, to find a route that will be desirable for the user (as defined above).

 ### Problem research